enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-introduction.md

 # Introduction

-## what problem does typescript solve
+## What Problem Does Typescript Solve

 - JavaScript is hard to predict what code will do **before it runs**
 - Spell check

-## what static type language should be
+## What Static Type Language Should Be

-- type is concept of describing which values can be passed to and which will crash
+- Type is concept of describing which values can be passed to and which will crash
-- static type has to make the call over what code should be **flagged as an error**
+- Static type has to make the call over what code should be **flagged as an error**

-## complile typescript
+## Complile Typescript

-- typescript aren't part of JavaScript(or ECMAScript to be pedantic)
+- Typescript aren't part of JavaScript(or ECMAScript to be pedantic)
-- so there aren't any browsers or other runtimes that can just run TypeScript unmodified
+- So there aren't any browsers or other runtimes that can just run TypeScript unmodified
-- type annotations are completely erased during compilation
+- Type annotations are completely erased during compilation

-## what typescript does
+## What Typescript Does

-- provide type checking
+- Providing type checking
-- provide [more strict checking level](typescript-config-file.md), the higher the level, the more typescript will check
+- Providing [more strict checking level](typescript-config-file.md), the higher the level, the more typescript will check